keithdmoore/fizzbuzz/readme.md

 For multiples of three, the call should return "Fizz".
 For multiples of five, it should return "Buzz".
 For multiples of both three and five it should return "FizzBuzz".
-If none of these, return an empty string. a.The controller responsible for determining FizzBuzz-ness should have tests for it which pass when run
+If none of these, return an empty string.
+a.
+The controller responsible for determining FizzBuzz-ness should have tests for it which pass when run
 b.
 While the client will only be responsible for printing out the numbers 1-100, the controller should be able to handle any (reasonable) positive or negative integer
 c.
 Invalid (i.e. non-integer) values should return a 404